Paul Nicholls (actor): Career

 Nicholls made his television debut in 1990 at the age of 10, in Children's Ward.
 In 1994, he appeared in the BBC children's drama Earthfasts and The Biz, a teenage performing arts drama filmed at Hampton Court.
 In 1996, he appeared in an episode of Out of the Blue.
-Later that year, Nicholls began portraying the role of Joe Wicks in the BBC soap opera EastEnders, a role which he played until 1997.
+Later that year, Nicholls began portraying the role of Joe Wicks in the BBC soap opera EastEnders, a role which he played until 1997, and a cameo appearance in 2024.

 Nicholls appeared in several teenage stage roles, notably as Aladdin in Aladdin - Genie of the Ring at the Central Theatre in Chatham (1996–1997), and he made his London stage debut as Billy Fisher in the 1998 production of Billy Liar, at the King's Head Theatre in Islington.

 Nicholls' 2008 career began as the character Robert Fielding in Harley Street alongside Suranne Jones.
 He also played Harry Keegan in Secret Diary of a Call Girl, Judas in another BBC series entitled The Passion, and appeared in A Thing Called Love.
 He then appeared in the 2012 feature film Life Just Is.

 Nicholls also appeared as Simon Marshall in the BBC hospital drama serial Holby City between May and July 2012, and played Cal Beckett in Channel 4's crime thriller, The Fear.
 He played the role of DS Sam Casey in ITV's Law & Order: UK until the end of series 7 in 2013.

 From 2017 to 2018, Nicholls portrayed the role of Steve Bell in the Channel 4 drama Ackley Bridge.
 From September to October 2018, Nicholls starred alongside Iwan Rheon in Foxfinder at the Ambassadors Theatre.
 In January 2019, Nicholls took over the role of Raymond from Mathew Horne in the British touring production of Rain Man.